 DR. JOHN SMELCER'S ALASKA NATIVE DICTIONARIES, BILINGUAL CHILDREN'S PICTURE BOOK, LANGUAGE POSTERS, & ESSAY ON THE ORIGIN OF AMERICAN INDIAN LANGUAGES

-Follow the links below to watch two interviews with Dr. Smelcer as he talks about endangered indigeneous languages worldwide in special segments produced by the University of Missouri-Columbia's Global Journalists Program:
+Follow the links below to watch two interviews with Dr. Smelcer as he talks about endangered indigeneous languages worldwide and innovative projects to protect them in special segments produced by the University of Missouri-Columbia's Global Journalists Program:

 Map of Alaska Native Languages, University of Alaska Fairbanks' Alaska Native Language Center

 Click on the PDF icon above to download for free The Ahtna Noun Dictionary and Pronunciation Guide, Revised January 2016 (1.97 MB, PDF) Compiled and edited by Dr. John Smelcer (Assoc. editors James Kari & Millie Buck)

 Foreword Comments by Noam Chomsky, Steven Pinker, Ken Hale, and James Welch

 World Conservators: The Alaska State Library's Historical Collection.
 Contains a lexicon of common nouns in the Ahtna language of Alaska.

 To watch an interview with Dr. Smelcer talking about Ahtna as part of the Endangered Language Project, click on: http://www.endangeredlanguages.com/lang/761

 Click on the icon below to download a PDF of WALK ABOUT: LIFE IN AN ATHABASKAN VILLAGE, John Smelcer's bilingual (Ahtna/English) children's picture book.
 Parents and grandparents: Use this book to help teach children how to speak and write in Ahtna.